 Brick walls are super cool, but I wasn’t a fan of the bright red schoolyard brick that lined every wall in my apartment.
-I wanted something more city-esque that fit into my aesthetics, so thankfully my landlord agreed to let me undertake this project.
+I wanted something more city-esque that fit into my aesthetic, so thankfully my landlord agreed to let me undertake this project.
 I knew I wanted a worn, whitewashed look but couldn’t find anything I liked on Pinterest/internet, so I made up my own technique.

 Preparation was easy and I picked up everything from Lowe’s: